antoriri0125/antoriri0125/README.md

 I love henny huisman so much (inside joke between me and my gang yall wouldnt get it..sighs /j)

-I'm a HUGE sonic fan!! plz interact if you like sonic I LOVE sonic so much (I get a bit shy interacting with people with the same interests as me so don't expect me to be very talkative about sonic related topics)
+I get a bit anxious and shy interacting with sonic fans so don't expect me to be very talkative about sonic related topics

 ⫘⫘⫘⫘⫘⫘⫘⫘